 Football Manager Guides | Scouting

-Scouting hasn’t really changed too much for Football Manager 2020.
+Scouting in Football Manager 2020 hasn’t really changed too much.
 Most of what I have written the past couple of years still holds true, however, this guide has been updated with fresh screenshots to give you all the information you need to get around scouting in this year’s edition.

 First off, your manager profile.
 When creating your managerial style, you have two mental attributes for increasing the level of detail available to you in the attribute values on a players profile: player knowledge and youngster knowledge.